Respiratory Syncytial Virus (RSV)

 When to seek care

 Most RSV infections go away on their own in seven to 10 days, but the cough can last two to three weeks.
-Pediatricians at UI Stead Family Children’s Hospital are always here to offer advice or evaluate your child.
+Pediatricians at UI Health Care Stead Family Children’s Hospital are always here to offer advice or evaluate your child.

 You should call your child’s primary care provider if: